-- Students will be allowed to continue work for one semester while on academic - If placed on probation for a second semester after placement, students will be removed from the cooperative education program until they return to good academic standing with the institution.
+- 1. Maintain a minimum cumulative 2.0 grade point average each work semester - 2.
+Return to good academic standing within one semester if placed on academic probation. - If placed on probation for a second semester after placement, students will be removed from the cooperative education program until they return to good academic standing with the institution.

-Co-ops and trainees are considered as being enrolled full-time for insurance purposes and enrollment certification (loan deferment) for federal student loan programs during their work semesters if they are enrolled in the proper COOP course.
+Co-ops and interns are considered as being enrolled full-time for insurance purposes and enrollment certification (loan deferment) for federal student loan programs during their work semesters if they are enrolled in the proper COOP course.
 Eligibility for financial aid programs is based on the number of hours enrolled, just as for other students.